 They call it the Anaheim Resort because of the proximity to the nearby destination city for major tourism.
 But, this indoor waterpark and hotel in Garden Grove is the perfect place for a getaway the entire family will love.
 Great Wolf Lodge is a chain of 19 resorts headquartered in Chicago, Illinois that offer arcades, yoga for the entire family, gyms, laser tag, spas, six restaurants that offer everything from pizza to steaks, and themed rooms in every resort.

 Founded in 1997 in Wisconsin, the resort has grown steadily over the years.
 The Great Wolf Lodge in Garden Grove opened in 2016 as the largest resort in the company.
 Spanning over 121,000 square feet, this Great Wolf Lodge location features numerous water slides including Alberta Falls where duos travel tandem on an intertube descending four stories quickly as you drop into the plunge pool.
 If Alberta Falls or one of the other adventurous slides isn’t quite your thing, be sure to relax in the Crooked Creek lazy river.
-Unfortunately, the water park is not open to the public and Great Wolf Lodge does not offer public passes but never fear, the hotel is worth a stay!
+The water park is not open to the general public but Great Wolf Lodge does offer day passes for those who wish to spend the day splashing around.

 Next time you’re in Garden Grove or even if you’re just looking for a stay-cation, the Great Wolf Lodge is guaranteed family fun.
 12681 Harbor Blvd, Garden Grove, CA 92840